acenet-arc/ACENET_Summer_School_Dask/_episodes/distributed.md

 [compute-distributed.py](https://raw.githubusercontent.com/acenet-arc/ACENET_Summer_School_Dask/gh-pages/code/compute-distributed.py)
 </div>

 In the above script we imported the `dask_mpi` and `dask.distributed` modules.
 We then call the `initialize()` function from the `dask_mpi` module and create a client from the `dask.distibuted` module.
+In the `initialize()` function we also set where we want the workers to store temporary files with `local_directory="/tmp"`.
 The rest of the script stays as it was, that's it.
 We can now run our previous code in a distributed way in an MPI environment.

 To run in an MPI Job, we have to specify the number of tasks `--ntasks` instead of `--cpus-per-task` as we have been doing (see [Running MPI Jobs](https://docs.alliancecan.ca/wiki/Running_jobs#MPI_job)).